-IN-SERVICE TRAINING 2022
+IN-SERVICE TRAINING 2024

 Officers are required to attend quarterly in-service training sessions.
-During these sessions, officers receive formal training in the areas of cultural diversity, mental health, use of force deescalation techniques, CPR, high-risk traffic stops, weapons proficiency, community policing, search and seizure, drug/substance awareness and many other topics.
-These training ensure that officers receive the most up to date training and information.
+During these sessions, officers receive formal training in the areas of cultural diversity, mental health, CPR, weapons proficiency, community policing, search and seizure, drug/substance awareness and many other topics.
+These training sessions ensure that officers receive the most up to date training and information.